The Importance of Adaptations, with George Bennett

 There’s a critical distinction between adaptation and recovery.
 Today, we focus on adaptations—what causes them and how to aid them.

-• Second, how the immune system is intimately involved in both, and why we’ve come to the realization in recent years that reducing inflammation can be counterproductive.
+• How the immune system is intimately involved in both, and why we’ve come to the realization in recent years that reducing inflammation can be counterproductive.

-• Next, we’ll talk about the three stages of repair.
-Remember that training does damage.
-We are weaker after hard rides.
+• The three stages of repair.
 It’s during the repair process that we get stronger, and the immune system is the repair man.
 Much like the local cable guy, the immune system is going to work at its own pace regardless of what you do or say.

-• Next, we discuss how there’s a delicate balance between damage and repair, and when you get out of balance by doing too much training, it starts a vicious cycle that prevents further adaptations and leads to burnout.
+• How there’s a delicate balance between damage and repair, and when you get out of balance by doing too much training, it starts a vicious cycle that prevents further adaptations and leads to burnout.

-• We’ll talk with George Bennett, who put in a fantastic Tour de France performance, helping his GC leader, Steven Kruijswijk, land on the podium.
+• We speak with George Bennett, who put in a fantastic Tour de France performance, helping his GC leader, Steven Kruijswijk, land on the podium.
 George discusses what he does to aid adaptations.

-• Finally, we’ll finish with a conversation about the things that do help adaptations and the things that hurt it, despite the fact that a lot of endurance athletes do them.
+• We finish with a conversation about the things that do help adaptations and the things that hurt it, despite the fact that a lot of endurance athletes do them.

 Let’s make you fast!